ehuntober/Django-blog/README.md

 # Django-blog
 ## What is it?
-django-simple-blog is a simple Django app for fast integrating your current project with a blog-system
+This simple Django app for fast integrating your current project with a blog-system

-You can easily write blog posts, let users comment the posts if you'd like to.
+You can easily write blog posts, let users comment the posts

 ## Django-Blog:
 This project is hosted @herokuapp.com